 At Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 540-302-8645 or schedule an appointment with us online.

-- Open or pull off the air filter panel near the bottom of your furnace to reveal an open compartment.
+- Open or pull off the air filter panel near the bottom of your furnace to uncover an open compartment.

-- On the top of that open compartment is where your furnace filter is resting on two metal brackets.
+- On the top of that open compartment is where you will find your furnace filter resting on two metal lips.